 At a Greek wedding, it is customary for the Bride to write the names of her single friends on the bottom of her shoe.
 Whoever’s name remains on the shoe after the others have worn off is said to be the next person to get married!

 Greeks essentially have two birthdays – their name day, and their birthday.
-For example, the name day for people named Giorgos takes place on the 23rd April, so all people named Giorgos will celebrate this day.
+For example, the name day for people named Giorgos takes place on the 23rd of April, so all people named Giorgos will celebrate this day.

 It is typical to receive gifts and money from your parents and relatives on your name day.
 Most Greeks go out and celebrate their name days with their friends.
 However, if it is your special day, it is your turn to pay!

-Greece is Locally Known as “Hellas”
+Greece is locally known as “Hellas”

 Greek people don’t actually refer to their country as Greece but as Hellas.
 The name Greece actually stems from the Latin word “Graecia”.
 This was the name of the Greek people that the Romans conquered when they extended their empire into Greece.